SummerOfCode2020/week-17-store-manager-api-aws/README.md

-# Node.js and Express Tutorial: Building and RESTful APIs
+# Node.js and Express:
+### Building and RESTful APIs

 ## Requirements

-Identify your mongo db url used previously.
-Ask JR for a shared mongo db url if needed.
+Identify your MONGO_URL url used previously.
+Go to the [MongoDB Website](https://www.mongodb.com/) to get a FREE shared mongo db if needed.

-We will configure the mongo db url on aws as well as in our local environment.
+We will configure the mongo db url on your preferred server environment (heroku vs aws) as well as in our local dev environment.

-## Objectives
+## Deployment

-Be able to do the following:
+See documentation at `./deployment-instructions`

 ### AWS

 - understand changes required for production deployment to aws

-- update your week-10 storefront api for deployment to aws

 - deploy your updated repository to aws